 *Fixed in 0.97: Took out the clear that was breaking some themes/sidebars.

 *Fixed in 0.98: A solution for people on Dreamhost (and others with hosts using safe_mode/curl).
 This solution does not use a curl wrapper, but falls back to a relative path.
-It will require the user to place the image in /wp-content/uploads/
+It will require the user to place the image in /wp-content/uploads/.
+Thanks to Martin Cleaver who generously gave me a temp site at Dreamhost for testing!

 *Re-design for 1.0beta: Uses WordPress’ built-in TinyMCE editor for layout/design, produces valid XHTML 1.0 Strict (though this can be broken ;’), designed and tested in WordPress 2.2.1.